 Are you using foods to self-sooth?

 Self-soothing is a concept whereby we use certain methods to regulate feelings.
 One of those methods in a large majority of the population is food.
-Food can act as a tool to regulate strong emotions like sadness, loneliness, anger etc.
+Food can act as a tool to regulate strong emotions like sadness, loneliness and anger etc.

-We all differ in challenging situations; some of us are able to look on the bright side of challenging situations, some confine in friends about certain emotions/feelings and some of us use food.
+We all differ in challenging situations; some of us are able to look on the bright side of challenging situations, some confide in friends about certain emotions/feelings and some of us use food.

 It is these self-soothing tools that we often tap into at an older age, or we begin to use our own tactics learnt through trial and error.